sjelms/bibtex-to-markdown/titles/@Amokrane2008-zr.md

 ---

 > [!bibliography]
 > Amokrane, Kahina, Domitile Lourdeaux, Jean-Paul Barthès, Jean-Marie Burkhardt.
-Unknown Year.
-“An intelligent tutoring system for training and learning in a virtual environment for high-risk sites.” "[[Institute of Electrical and Electronics Engineers]]". http://dx.doi.org/10.1109/ictai.2008.151
+2008.
+“An intelligent tutoring system for training and learning in a virtual environment for high-risk sites.” [[Institute of Electrical and Electronics Engineers]]. http://dx.doi.org/10.1109/ictai.2008.151